vxbinaca/archive-env-NG/README.md

 Hardware:
 - A Linux/BSD VPS with unlimited bandwidth and preferably 100 gigabytes of storage, although 50 at a minimum is workable.
 - Multiple VPS' are ideal, as many machines in different countries as you can get.
 Ideal countries are the United States, Germany, Japan, the Netherlands, and Sweden.
 The US, Japan and Sweden being the most powerful at bypassing YouTube geo-restrictions.
+- `nscd` to greatly reduce name server lookups and increase stability of rips.

 Software:
 - `git` (obviously)